 - DUI arrests

 - Overdose (if mixing alcohol with other drugs)

 It is important to note that pregnant women are at a higher risk of miscarriage, stillbirth, and fetal alcohol syndrome.

 Helping A Professional High-Functioning Alcoholic

 Alcohol addiction is a chronic disease that affects millions of Americans.
 Being able to drink while maintaining responsibilities does not mean a person is free of the disorder.
 Being a high-functioning alcoholic is dangerous, especially when left untreated.
 If you or a loved one are battling an alcohol addiction, do not wait another day to get help.
 Reach out to a treatment provider to find professional support.
 There are many inpatient rehabs, therapy, and support groups to help any professional battling an alcohol disorder.
-Contact a treatment provider today and take that first step towards sobriety.
+Contact a treatment provider today for rehab-related support.

 What are you struggling with?

 There are many different forms of addiction.
 Get the information you need to help you overcome yours.